jguemarez/ReactPortfolio/README.md

 ![Resume](images/react5.png)

-6.The side uses the Bootstrap grid system (via importing the relevant components from the 'react-bootstrap' package), which ensures it is responsive:
+6.The site uses the Bootstrap grid system (via importing the relevant components from the 'react-bootstrap' package), which ensures it is responsive:

 ![Showcasing responsiveness](images/react6.png)